muting-chien/CCKW_maintenance_observation/README.md

-# CCKW_aquaplanet
+# CCKW_maintenance_observation
-This repository contains my code and data for a journal article entitled "Response of convectively coupled Kelvin waves to surface temperature forcing".
-This article is submitted to the Journal of Advances in Modeling Earth Systems.
+This repository contains my code and data for a journal article entitled "Maintenance of convectively coupled Kelvin waves: relative importance of internal thermodynamic feedback and external momentum forcing".
+This article will be submitted to the Geophysical Research Letters.